xivapi/companion-php/README.md

 > *Note:* At this point you must follow the **Character Select Process** flow steps listed further down the documentation before you can query any of the Sight Endpoints.

+> *Note:* For getting market items you MUST provide the server your character is currently on.
+If its on your home world, no argument is required as the token will be used, if you're visiting another world then that servers name must be provided as the 2nd argument.

 If you are using the built in Token Manager; you can now access this token via the name `profile_name`.
 This means all future queries (once you have selected a character) can be setup like so:

 ```php